Opportunities for Young Women

 Wanting to develop your leadership skills, or needing some financial help with your professional development?
 We’ve compiled a list of available opportunities for young women!

-• The Australian Progress Fellowship is looking for their Autumn 2023 cohort with scholarships available for First Nations people, people with disability, people of colour, people with lived experience seeking asylum and unwaged changemakers facing financial barriers.
+• The Australian Progress Fellowship is looking for their Spring 2023 cohort with scholarships available for First Nations people, people with disability, people of colour, people with lived experience seeking asylum and unwaged changemakers facing financial barriers.
 The program covers a deep dive into best practice advocacy from a wide-ranging suite of skills.
 Apply now.

 • Harmony Alliance has developed a free online course on ‘Financial Literacy for Women‘ available in English, Arabic, Dari, Simplified Chinese, Vietnamese, Nepalese, Punjabi, Hazaragi, Thai, Karen, and Korean.